jhand2/spin/README.md

-A simple web app to promote your musical artists and producers.
-Made to learn MEAN (MongoDB, Express.js, AngularJS, Node.js) stack.
+A simple web app to promote your favorite musical artists (made to learn MEAN stack).